 - How to Trim JS, CSS and External Stuff to Slim Down and Speed up your Site – Chris Simmance

-However, the session that stood out for me was ‘Speed & Performance Optimisation: How to Meet Users’ High Expectations’ which focused specifically on website speed.
+However, the session that stood out was ‘Speed & Performance Optimisation: How to Meet Users’ High Expectations’ which focused specifically on website speed.
 In this seminar, Rachel discussed the importance of maintaining your sites not only from an SEO point of view but from a balance of content and code too.

 Rachel highlighted the importance of using tools such as Lighthouse, a Google tool that shows you how your site speed is performing but also from a technical point of view too.
 As well as showing you all the good aspects of your site, it also gives you details on how best to tackle the not so good, with suggestions that will help you improve your sites speed and in turn improve your users experience and SEO.